 Evading a Police Officer in San Diego

 Evading an Officer charge in San Diego is governed by the California Vehicle Code section 2800.1.
-The vehicle code section defines the offense as any person that intends to evade while operating a motor vehicle, by willfully fleeing from a peace officer pursuing the motor vehicle.
+The vehicle code section defines this particular driving offense as any person that intends to evade while operating a motor vehicle, by willfully fleeing from a peace officer pursuing the motor vehicle.
+If facing these charges, you should hire an attorney with experience in handling driving offense charges such as drug DUI.

 The prosecution has the burden of proving each and every element of the evading arrest charge.
 First, the prosecution must prove beyond a reasonable doubt that the peace officer was pursuing the defendant and the defendant intended to evade the peace officer.
 Proving intent in critical in these types of cases.
 It cannot be a mere mistake or oversight but rather a willful act by the defendant.
 The prosecution can typically prove this element by proving the last element where they must show that the defendant violated at least two or more vehicle code violations that would warrant a point on your record.